This topic gives a detailed description of command-line switches and examples of their usage.

 /report |

 Usage: /report:<filepath>.
 Generates data comparison report file.
-If the output file name has .html, .xls or .xml extension, it’s not necessary to specify the file format - it will be chosen depending on the extension.
+If the output file name has .html, .xls, or .xml extension, it’s not necessary to specify the file format—the format is determined by the file extension.
 Please see the documentation to learn more about report formats. |

 /reportformat |